Key Takeaways for Texas Manufactured Housing Bond Requirements

 How long does it take to get a bond?

-Most applicants receive approval within 1–2 business days, depending on credit review and the responsiveness of the surety company.
+Most applicants receive approval within 1–2 business days, depending on the credit review and the surety company’s responsiveness.

 What factors affect the bond premium?